stephbuon/faha-2022/README.md

 ```

 ## Data
-While students are encouraged to discover archives that match their interests, we provide access to four pre-curated data sets that can be downloaded onto your computer:
+While students are encouraged to discover archives that match their interests, we provide access to four pre-curated data sets that can be downloaded onto your computer.
+These data sets have undergone transformed from their original sources (see data citations).

 __The U.S. Congress Congressional Records__: The Congressional Record is the official record of the proceedings and debates of the United States Congress.
 It is published online daily when Congress is in session.

 __The Hansard Debates__: Hansard is the name of the transcripts of Parliamentary debates in Britain.
 We provide access to the 19th-century corpus, debates from the House of Commons and the House of Lords.

-__The Minutes from the State Education Boards__: for what states? for what years?
+__The Minutes from the State Education Boards__: We specifically provide data for the State Education Board for Loudon County for the year 2021.

 __A "Fiction Corpus"__: what titles?